vedprakash-m/carpool/docs/User_Experience.md

 │               Request to Join: Lincoln Morning Riders      │ ├─────────────────────────────────────────────────────────────┤
 │                                                             │
-│ Tell the Trip Admin about your family:                     │ │ ┌─────────────────────────────────────────────────────────┐ │
+│ Tell the Group Admin about your family:                     │ │ ┌─────────────────────────────────────────────────────────┐ │
 │ │ Hi Sarah!
 I'm looking for a reliable morning carpool   │ │
 │ │ for my daughter Emma (2nd grade).
 I live 2 miles from  │ │